AhmetDikbayir/hospitalProject/README.md

 This project is my first Java project.
-I did this project with my bootcamp group.
+I did this project with my bootcamp group. \n
     * used ArrayList for saving data.
     * produced Hospital - Doctor - Patient class.
     * stored data in DataBank class.